 In addition to oppressive laws and policies, deadly violence was used to stamp out Black progress.

-The Tulsa Race Massacre of 1921 is another example of a direct attack on Black wealth.
-A white mob attacked Greenwood, Oklahoma, near Tulsa, an area that had become a thriving center of Black prosperity.
 Known as Black Wall Street, Greenwood included law offices, medical practices, luxury shops, restaurants, movie theaters, barbershops and salons.
 It had its own school system, post office, bank and bus service.

 Restrictions on Property Ownership

-Land ownership is one of the most common ways to build wealth in America, but opportunities for Black people to own property and build wealth from equity have been blocked or limited for much of U.S. history.
+Land and home ownership is one of the most common ways to build wealth in America, but opportunities for Black people to own property and build wealth from equity have been blocked or limited for much of U.S. history.

 The practice of sharecropping became prominent.
 Black people rented small plots of land that they would work themselves and give a portion of their harvest to the landowner.
+Some sharecroppers were able to eventually rent or own their own land, but many more went into debt and extreme poverty, according to History.com.

-In the 1930s, redlining policy was born: The federal government sought to address the housing shortage at that time by providing suburban housing to white families and pushing Black families into urban housing projects.
-The Federal Housing Administration refused to insure mortgages in and near Black neighborhoods while subsidizing developments for whites only.
+The Federal Housing Administration refused to insure mortgages in and near Black neighborhoods while subsidizing developments for white people only.
 The government created a grading system, largely based on race, to evaluate neighborhoods' mortgage lending risk.
 Neighborhoods where people of color lived were marked in red on maps to indicate the highest risk.

 The 15th Amendment to the U.S. Constitution granted Black men voting rights in 1870, but, with the end of Reconstruction in the late 1870s, many Southern states enacted laws that effectively reversed the rights the 15th Amendment granted, along with citizenship rights granted by the 14th Amendment.